jbloomlab/flu_single_cell/README.md

   2. Are there viral or host patterns associated with different outcomes?

 ## Organization
-The analysis consists of a set of iPython or RMarkdown notebooks.
+The analysis consists of a set of Jupyter notebooks.

 The whole analysis can be run via the bash script [`run_analysis.bash`](run_analysis.bash).

 This analysis consists of the following steps:

-   1. The iPython notebook [`align_and_annotate.ipynb`][] aligns the reads, annotates the flu synonymous barcodes, and generates the cell-gene matrix.
+   1. The Jupyter notebook [`align_and_annotate.ipynb`][] aligns the reads, annotates the flu synonymous barcodes, and generates the cell-gene matrix.

+   2. The Jupyter notebook [`monocle_analysis.ipynb`][] analyzes the cell-gene matrix, making use of [Monocle][].
+Here effort is put into making high-quality figures.

 ## Input data